smiledt/ansible-docker-sonarr/README.md

       LaunchBrowser: "False"
       AnalyticsEnabled: "False"

-This is not currenlty in use - the applicable code is commented out in the task.
+This is not currently in use - the applicable code is commented out in the task.

 Dependencies
 ------------